sindresorhus/p-map/readme.md

 Maximum number of promises returned by `mapper` that have resolved but not yet collected by the consumer of the async iterable.
 Calls to `mapper` will be limited so that there is never too much backpressure.

+Useful whenever you are consuming the iterable slower than what the mapper function can produce concurrently.
+For example, to avoid making an overwhelming number of HTTP requests if you are saving each of the results to a database.

 ##### stopOnError

 **Only for `pMap`**